CarmenPopoviciu/angularConnect-protractor-styleguide/styleguide.md

 * Why?
 The code is less likely to change than other markup
 * Why?
 The locators are more readable

-### Try to avoid text locators for text text that changes frequently
+### Try to avoid text locators for text that changes frequently

 * Try to avoid text-based locators such as `by.linkText`, `by.buttonText`, `by.cssContainingText`.